Rayjine/epfl-lse-master-thesis-template/README.md

-# EPFL LSE Master Thesis Template
+# EPFL SV Master Thesis Template
 This repository provides a **LaTeX template** specifically designed for **Master’s students in Life Sciences Engineering (LSE)** at EPFL.